Top 10 Effective DevOps OKRs to Enhance Your Team's Performance

 - Key Results are quantitative and outline how you will measure the success of the objective.
 They should be specific, measurable, and achievable within a certain timeframe.

-By leveraging OKRs, teams can align their goals with the overall business strategy, ensuring everyone is on the same page and working towards common objectives.
+By leveraging goal setting software and OKR software tools, teams can align their goals with the overall business strategy, ensuring everyone is on the same page and working towards common objectives.

 1. Improve Deployment Frequency